ldtcooper/jQuery-lite/README.md

 `.append(string)` will add the passed in string to each element in the selection.
 If the string is valid HTML, it will show up in the DOM as such.

 #### .attr()
-Adds attributes onto selected elements.
+Adds attributes onto selected elements and returns the original selection.

 `.attr(attribute, value)` will (assuming both arguments are strings) assign the each element in the selection an `attribute` with the given `value`.

 `.attr(Object)` will assign many attributes to each element in the selection, with the keys being the attributes names and the values being the values.

 #### .addClass()
-Adds classes to the selected elements.
+Adds classes to the selected elements and returns the original selection.

 `.addClass(string)` adds the given string onto all of the selected elements' class lists.

 `.addClass(array)` adds all of the array's strings onto the selection's class lists.

 #### .removeClass()
-Removes classes from the selected elements.
+Removes classes from the selected elements and returns the original selection.

 `.removeClass(string)` takes the given string out of all the selected elements' class lists.